SciML/DiffEqDocs.jl/docs/src/solvers/sde_solve.md

   The package supports the schemes: `Fourier()`, `Milstein()`, `Wiktorsson()`,`MronRoe()`.
   The optimal algorithm is automatically selected based on the dimension of the Brownian process and the step size.
 By passing a specific scheme, e.g. `ii_approx=Fourier()` methods can be manually selected.
+One must be careful when using the Levy area approximations in conjunction with adaptivity (`adaptive=true`) because the Levy area approximations draw random numbers that do not reflect the random numbers taken in a previous rejected step.
+This leads to a bias that increases with an increasing number of rejected steps.

 Example: `RKMilGeneral(;ii_approx=IILevyArea())`.